UserOfficeProject/connector/src/queue/consumers/oneidentity/README.md

 ### Access Cancellation
 - System access cancellation depends on finding the parent site access first
-- Both must be cancelled separately but in the correct order
+- Both must be cancelled

 ### Error Handling
 - Proper error messages when person or access records are not found